 A sneaker server is a remote computer that you control remotely via your own PC.
 It usually runs in a powerful data center near the location of the sneaker website you want to cop from.
 Using a server is very similar to using any computer with a Windows OS installed on it.

 There are several good reasons why you’d want to use a sneaker server:

 - You have an unstable connection.
-This can make your copping slow and unreliable, especially if you live in a different region that the website you’re targeting.
+This can make your copping slow and unreliable, especially if you live in a different region than the website you’re targeting.
 Sneaker servers use fast and stable internet connections.